 If the employee is incapable of performing the tasks required of them because of ill health, you need to handle the situation sensitively.

-If they have a disability, you can’t treat them less favourably on the basis of this.
+- If they have a disability, you can’t treat them less favourably based on this.

 You should consider all options before conducting a capability dismissal on the grounds of ill health, including: